 Read more about the difference between IMAP and POP.

-- You need to know your POP or IMAP server address and available ports.
+- You need to know your POP server address and available ports.
 To find them, go to the

 - Open your chosen email client, and create a new account.